Wasappli/WAAppRouting/README.md

 #That's all folks !

 - If your are happy don't hesitate to send me a tweet [@ipodishima](http://twitter.com/ipodishima) !
-- Disributed under MIT licence.
+- Distributed under MIT licence.